Term of the Moment

 A Cloud = Any Network

 The Internet comprises tens of millions of rack-mounted servers in huge datacenters run by Amazon, Google, Microsoft and other cloud computing providers.
-The cloud also includes millions of servers in public and private organizations.
+The cloud also includes servers in the datacenters of public and private companies, some of which may not be connected to the Internet.
 See cloud computing, cloud storage and rack mounted.